sarassaura/blog/src/content/posts/how-to-create-a-design-system.md

     1. Color System

        1. RGB: It's used by computers/screens, use it if you're a developer/designer.
-       2. CMYK ou RYB: It's used for paints, use it for ink.
+       2. CMYK or RYB: It's used for paints, use it for ink.

     2. Properties